Public Enemies

 After reading the blurb on the back of the $9.99 DVD I was preparing myself for a mind-numbing 143 minutes of car chases and gunfire.
 With such an instant dislike you may wonder why I bothered rescuing this film from the bargain bin.
 Well, I put my faith in Johnny Depp’s reputation of being in the best of films.

-Three words; way.
+Three words; Way.
 Friggin’.
 Cool.
-The car chases were not boring (possibly for the simple reason that the 1930s cars were wicked!) and the gun fire had consequences. i.e. it wasn’t random gunfire for the most part – some bullets did actually collide with people or surroundings, which is always a bonus.
+The car chases were not boring (possibly for the simple reason that the 1930s cars are wicked!) and the gun fire had consequences. i.e. it wasn’t random gunfire for the most part – some bullets did actually collide with people or surroundings, which is always a bonus.

 John Dillinger mug shot